Skateboard Parks in Atlanta

 When buying your skateboard, make sure to purchase at a store where employees have a good knowledge of skateboarding.
 The size of board should be matched to the size and weight of your child.
 Purchasing the wrong size skateboard could lead to injuries or cause damage to the board.

 Beginners should take lessons to learn safe skating techniques.
-Kennesaw Skatepark offers periodic group lessons and Brook Run Skatepark has group classes 9 a.m.-noon on Saturdays.
+Kennesaw Skatepark and Brook Run Skatepark offer periodic group lessons.
 Skateboard shops sometimes offer group lessons and can recommend instructors for individual lessons.

 – Jennifer Wilson